libscran/nenesub/README.md

 cmake --build . --target install
 ```

-By default, this will use `FetchContent` to fetch all external dependencies.
+Again, this will use `FetchContent` to retrieve dependencies, see comments above.
-If you want to install them manually, use `-DNENESUB_FETCH_EXTERN=OFF`.
-See the tags in [`extern/CMakeLists.txt`](extern/CMakeLists.txt) to find compatible versions of each dependency.

 ### Manual

 If you're not using CMake, the simple approach is to just copy the files in `include/` - either directly or with Git submodules - and include their path during compilation with, e.g., GCC's `-I`.
-This requires the external dependencies listed in [`extern/CMakeLists.txt`](extern/CMakeLists.txt), which also need to be made available during compilation.
+This also requires the external dependencies listed in [`extern/CMakeLists.txt`](extern/CMakeLists.txt).